lenis0012/NPCFactory/README.md

 ==========

 NPC Library for CraftBukkit mod.
-Inspired by NPCLib

-Scroll down for useful examples, and a change log.
+Inspired by NPCLib Scroll down for useful examples, and a change log.

+### IMPORTANT
+this is massively, massively outdated.
+Please consider using a modern NPC plugin like Citizens instead of this library.

 Examples
 =======